 PSNI chief warns rioters ‘we will arrest you’

-Northern Ireland’s police chief Jon Boutcher has warned ‘bigots and racists’ they will be arrested following disorder in Ballymena.
+Forty-one officers have been injured in the unrest, which had resulted in 15 arrests by Thursday evening.

-Northern Ireland’s police chief Jon Boutcher has warned “bigots and racists” behind three nights of disorder in the region that his officers will be coming after them.
+Northern Ireland’s police chief has warned “bigots and racists” behind three nights of disorder in the region that his officers will be coming after them.

-Mr Boutcher said a young girl who was the victim of an alleged sexual assault in Ballymena at the weekend – an incident that triggered protests that descended into violence in the Co Antrim town – had been “further traumatised” by the rioting that has been witnessed since Monday.
+Jon Boutcher said a young girl who was the victim of an alleged sexual assault in Ballymena at the weekend, an incident that triggered protests that descended into violence in the Co Antrim town, had been “further traumatised” by the rioting since Monday.

-Forty-one officers have been injured in the unrest which has also resulted in 13 arrests by lunchtime on Thursday.
+Forty-one officers have been injured in the unrest, which had resulted in 15 arrests by Thursday evening.

-The riotous behaviour saw vandalism, vehicles burned and arson attacks on a number of properties across several towns.

-Petrol bombs, fireworks, masonry and a hatchet were among items thrown at officers over the three nights of disorder.

-Police responded with with water cannon, dogs and plastic baton rounds in an attempt to disperse crowds in the town.

-Mr Boutcher, who met with the girl’s family on Thursday, delivered a stark message to the rioters as he spoke to the media in Belfast following a meeting with his oversight body, the Northern Ireland Policing Board.
+Mr Boutcher, who met the girl’s family on Thursday, delivered a stark message to the rioters as he spoke to the media in Belfast after a meeting with his oversight body, the Northern Ireland Policing Board.

 “Stop this violence,” he said.
 “We will come after you.
 We will arrest you.
 We will prosecute you successfully.
-It is not in any way a way for a civilised society to behave and it must stop now.
+It is not in any way a way for a civilised society to behave and it must stop now.”

+A significant police presence had been deployed to Ballymena and Portadown but there was no initial repeat of the violence of previous nights.

+Police said a separate protest in east Belfast also ended early in the evening.

+The riotous behaviour earlier in the week saw vandalism, vehicles burned and arson attacks on a number of properties across several towns.

+Petrol bombs, fireworks, masonry and a hatchet were among items thrown at officers.

+Police responded with water cannon, dogs and plastic baton rounds in an attempt to disperse crowds during riots in Ballymena.

 “And I want to send a very clear message to all our diverse communities: we stand absolutely shoulder to shoulder with you.
 We are here to protect you.